mcmoodoo/mcmoodoo/src/content/BlogPosts/explorinig-mimic.md

 ## What I’d Improve Next

-- Add completions to the mimic cli.
+- Add completions to the Mimic CLI.
 I felt unnecessary friction when typing out all the commands by hand without the ability to use tab completion.
 - In the docs, the links with northeast arrows are misleading.
-I thought they would open in a new tab, but instead it changed the current page.
-I often lost the original tutorial and had to come back to the mimic site, then click on docs, then find that tutorial again.
+I thought they would open in a new tab, but instead they changed the current page.
+I often lost the original tutorial and had to come back to the Mimic site, then click on Docs, then find that tutorial again.
   ![Misleading northeast arrow next to a link](/images/misleading-northeast-arrow.png)
-- more visuals and less text in the docs (at least in the guides and tutorials)
+- More visuals and less text in the docs (at least in the guides and tutorials)
-- a video walkthrough would have been helpful as a primer before the tutorial
+- A video walkthrough would have been helpful as a primer before the tutorial
-- more concise text in the docs to save developers time when ploughing through the docs
+- More concise text in the docs to save developers time when ploughing through the docs

 _Follow them on_